 Whether or not you use a nighttime moisturiser is dependent on what treatment you use.
 If your treatment is IN your moisturiser, you’re done.
 If you are using a lovely nighttime oil you may not want/need anything else.

 Personally, I am a fan of the ‘piling it on lightly’ approach.
-All this ‘cleanse and then just let your skin breath’ ridiculousness from brands really winds me up.
+All this ‘cleanse and then just let your skin breath’ is daft.
+Your skin is always breathing.
+If it wasn’t you’d soon know about it.
+In the morgue.

 My PM routine is literally: pre-cleanse, cleanse, acid, hydrate spray, eye cream, oil/treatment (serum) and night treatment/oil/cream (not all 3!).

-(If you actually can’t afford more than one pair of shoes, do your best – and sorry – don’t mean to make you feel bad, been there.)
+(If you actually can’t afford more than one pair of shoes, do your best – and sorry – don’t mean to make you feel bad, been there.
+I’m pretty sure 99% of us have been there.)